SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

       errorPage: error.html
     ```

-1. In the same file, Replace the entire `deploy:` section with the following code.
+1. In the same file, replace the entire `deploy:` section with the following code.
 These changes take account of the new folder structure and the fact that both add-in and tab files need to be deployed.

     ```
     deploy: